Federal Programs » Federal Grants - Overview

 Study Buddy

-Follow link to training presentation for an overview.
-Devices can be checked-out by parents for use at home.
+Devices can be checked out by parents for use at home.
 Visit the Parenting Center at your child’s school for further information.
+The training presentation is provided below for an overview of the initiative.

 FREE Book Fair

 Mid-year and before summer vacation, all elementary and middle school students participate in a Free Books Fair.
-During this event, students select 3 to 5 books to encourage reading outside of school and add to their personal library.
+During this event, students select anywhere from 3 to 10 books to encourage reading outside of school and add to their, personal, libraries.